curtishoughton/Penetration-Testing-Cheat-Sheet/Network-Scanning/README.md

 `proxychains nmap -sT -p 80,443,3389 -vv <IP ADDRESS>`

 The command above route the nmap scan, using proxychains over the TOR network.

+### Socat HTTP Relay Over TOR

+Socat can be used to create a persistent connection to a server over TOR, which will anonymise all traffic.
+The following command can be used to open a local listening port with SOCAT on 8080, which will route all traffic over TOR to the destination server:

+`socat TCP4-LISTEN:8080,fork SOCKS4a:127.0.0.1:<server_IP>:80,socksport=9050 &`

+Once the connection has been established, any additional scans, such as Nikto, can be ran against 127.0.0.1 port 8080.
+Any traffic sent will be routed over the TOR network to the destination server.